Proven-Paradox/shaper-system/Handbook.md

 #### Upkeep
 Any Ability with an Upkeep in its Cost requires HP or MP to be paid every [Round Start](#round-start).
 The Ability lasts as long as the Upkeep is paid or until some effect ends it prematurely (such as [Purge](#purge)).
 If the user is unable or unwilling to pay the Upkeep cost at Round Start, the Ability immediately ends.

-> Note: The separate Cost is paid when the Ability is first used, and the Upkeep cost is paid on all subsequent rounds.
+> Note: The separate Cost is paid when the Ability is first used, and the Upkeep cost is paid on all subsequent Rounds.
 > For example, Drahlo uses the [Elemental Resistance Aura](#elemental-resistance-aura) Ability.
 Its cost is "2 MP (Upkeep 1 MP)".
 This means he spends 2 MP when he initially uses the Ability.
 During the Round Start of all subsequent Rounds, he may choose to spend 1 MP to keep the aura active with no action.
 > There is no maximum to the number of Upkeep effects one character can maintain other than the resources needed to pay for them.

 ### Damage
 The Ability's damage multiplier.
 The higher this number, the more damage the listed Ability can do.
 See [Impact](#impact) for more information on how to calculate damage.
-If applicable, this will also list the elemental damage type.
-Abilities with no damage type do Physical damage.
+If applicable, this will also list the damage type.
+Abilities with no listed damage type do Physical damage.

 ### Cooldown
 If an Ability has a Cooldown, it cannot be used again until the specified number of Rounds have passed.
 Cooldown decreases at [Round Start](#round-start).
 The Ability can be used again after its Cooldown reaches 0.